knative/serving/docs/spec/spec.md

   serviceAccountName: ...  # Name of the service account the code should run as.
   ...
 status:
-  # This is a copy of metadata from the container image or grafeas, indicating
+  # This is a copy of metadata from the container image or grafeas,
-  # the provenance of the revision, from the container
+  # indicating the provenance of the revision.
+This is based on the
+  # container image, but may need further clarification.
   imageSource:
-    archive|manifest|repository: ...
+    git|gcs: ...
-  conditions:  # See also the [error conditions documentation](errors.md)
+  conditions:  # See also the documentation in errors.md
    - type: Ready
      status: False
      message: "Starting Instances"